 Spack uses Codecov to generate and report unit test coverage.
 This helps us tell what percentage of lines of code in Spack are covered by unit tests.
 Although code covered by unit tests can still contain bugs, it is much less error prone than code that is not covered by unit tests.

-Codecov provides browser extensions for Google Chrome, Firefox, and Opera.
+Codecov provides browser extensions for Google Chrome and Firefox.
 These extensions integrate with GitHub and allow you to see coverage line-by-line when viewing the Spack repository.
 If you are new to Spack, a great way to get started is to write unit tests to increase coverage!

-Unlike with Travis, Codecov tests are not required to pass in order for your PR to be merged.
+Unlike with CI on Github Actions Codecov tests are not required to pass in order for your PR to be merged.
 If you modify core Spack libraries, we would greatly appreciate unit tests that cover these changed lines.
 Otherwise, we have no way of knowing whether or not your changes introduce a bug.
 If you make substantial changes to the core, we may request unit tests to increase coverage.

 If the only files you modified are package files, we do not care about coverage on your PR.
 You may notice that the Codecov tests fail even though you didn’t modify any core files.
 This means that Spack’s overall coverage has increased since you branched off of develop.
 This is a good thing!
 If you really want to get the Codecov tests to pass, you can rebase off of the latest develop, but again, this is not required.